MJ-Schnee/Mage-Arena-Polymorph-Spell/README.md

 ﻿# Polymorph Spell
 *Erm, technically this spell requires a caterpillar cocoon* ☝️🤓

-A spell spell which turns other mages into animals, rendering them unable to communicate or use spells until the effect wares off or they die.
+A spell which turns other mages into animals, rendering them unable to communicate or use spells until the effect wares off, or they die.

 ## Spell Information
 * **Name**: "Polymorph"